pvigier/pvigier.github.io-jekyll/_posts/2019-08-04-quadtree-collision-detection.md

         // Remove the children
         for (auto& child : node->children)
             child.reset();
+        return true;
     }
+    else
+        return false;
 }
 ```

 `tryMerge` checks that all its children are leaves and that the total number of its values and its children's values is lower than the threshold.
 If it is the case, we copy all the values in the children in the current node and we remove the children.
+If the node is merged we return `true` so that its parent also tries to merge with its children.

 # Finding Intersections